microsoft/FLAML/website/docs/Use-Cases/Task-Oriented-AutoML.md

 **(1) Considerations on wall-clock time.**

 One common motivation for parallel tuning is to save wall-clock time.
-When sequential tuning and parallel tuning can achieve a similar wall-clock time, sequential tuning should be preferred.
-This is a rule of thumb when the HPO algorithm is sequential in nature (e.g., the HPO algorithms CFO and BS in FLAML, and most BO algorithms).
-Sequential tuning allows the HPO algorithms to take advantage of historical trial results.
+When sequential tuning and parallel tuning achieve a similar wall-clock time, sequential tuning should be preferred.
+This is a rule of thumb when the HPO algorithm is sequential by nature (e.g., Bayesian Optimization and FLAML's HPO algorithms CFO and BS).
+Sequential tuning allows the HPO algorithms to take advantage of the historical trial results.
 Then the question is **How to estimate the wall-clock-time needed by parallel tuning and sequential tuning**?

 You can use the following way to roughly estimate the wall-clock time in parallel tuning and sequential tuning: To finish $N$ trials of hyperparameter tuning, i.e., run $N$ hyperparameter configurations, the total wall-clock time needed is $N/k*(SingleTrialTime + Overhead)$, in which $SingleTrialTime$ is the trial time to evaluate a particular hyperparameter configuration, $k$ is the scale of parallelism, e.g., the number of parallel CPU/GPU cores, and $Overhead$ is the computation overhead.